GaloisInc/BESSPIN-Tool-Suite/README.md

 Note that the AWS platform variant is determined based on the `binarySource`-`processor`-`osImage` choice.
 More information about these decisions can be found in [the cloudGFE TA-1 and GFE tracker spreadsheet](https://docs.google.com/spreadsheets/d/1J8MSDQS1X0V-wPHiNdCTgu7Pwf8GcgTy91kcn8u9mt0/edit#gid=0).

-Also note that the details about running the tool in CWEs evaluation mode can be found in [docs/evaluateSecurityTestsMode.md](docs/evaluateSecurityTestsMode.md).

 ## Developer Manual ##